quaderno/quaderno-woocommerce/readme.txt

 * Fix: Stop Chrome to autocomplete VAT numbers

 = 1.15.9 - March 8, 2019 =
-* Improvement: Send products SKUs to Quaderno
+* Update: Send products SKUs to Quaderno
-* Improvement: Link refunds with invoices
+* Update: Link refunds with invoices
-* Improvement: Send order URL to Quaderno
+* Update: Send order URL to Quaderno

 = 1.15.8 - February 26, 2019 =
 * Tested with WordPress 5.1

 = 1.15.7 - January 8, 2019 =
-* Improvement: simplify settings
+* Update: simplify settings

 = 1.15.6 - December 12, 2018 =
-* Improvement: use a default name when customer's first name is not present
+* Update: use a default name when customer's first name is not present

 = 1.15.5 - November 15, 2018 =
-* Improvement: delete transients when plugin is deactivated
+* Update: delete transients when plugin is deactivated

 = 1.15.4 - November 2, 2018 =
 * Fix: VAT number is displayed when customer lives in the shop country

 = 1.15.3 - October 24, 2018 =
-* Improvement: Add reverse charge note when VAT number is present
+* Update: Add reverse charge note when VAT number is present

 = 1.15.2 - October 2, 2018 =
 * Fix: Cannot mixed different tax classes in the same cart